arora-aditya/ECE208/_review/REVIEW.md

 ## Daniel McCormick and Aditya Arora

 The code for this project can be found [here](https://drive.google.com/drive/folders/1LFbqsG2xO_noJVmvL7gm0R5SH9Vm40gZ).
-If you'd like access to the github repository, please daniel.mccormick@uwaterloo.ca or aditya.arora@uwaterloo.ca.
+If you'd like access to the github repository, please contact daniel.mccormick@uwaterloo.ca or aditya.arora@uwaterloo.ca.

 ---